Improved partial regularity for manifold-constrained minimisers of subquadratic energies: Acknowledgements

 \section{Acknowledgements}

+We acknowledge the anonymous referees for their careful reading of the manuscript and for their suggestions, which improved the presentation of the results.
 G. C.'s research was supported by the Basque Government through the BERC 2018-2021 program and by the Spanish Ministry of Economy and Competitiveness: MTM2017-82184-R. G. O. was partially supported by GNAMPA-INdAM.